Elections officials urged to prepare for shortages, delays

 The supply chain issues are largely sparked by the COVID-19 pandemic and exacerbated by worldwide closures of factories and a drop in people in the workforce.
 They have been felt by a wide array of industries.

-Elections officials preparing for the November midterm are also bracing for their own problems that could make it difficult to get paper needed to print ballots, informational inserts and other materials needed to run an election.
+Elections officials preparing for the November midterm are also bracing for their own problems that could make it difficult to get the paper needed to print ballots, informational inserts, and other materials needed to run an election.

 Suver said that hoarding was not an issue.